O'Toole rallies Bulldogs past Raritan, 34-27, to win state sectional championship - centraljersey.com

 — Steven Bassin (@SBassin_Sports) November 12, 2022

-The Bulldogs tied the game with 1:23 to play when senior Oliver Lorraine kicked a 36-yard field goal that brought the teams even at 27-27.
+When the Rockets got the ball back, the Bulldogs stopped them and took possession with 3:05 to play.
+An eight-play drive ended when senior Oliver Lorraine kicked a 36-yard field goal to tie the score, 27-27, with 1:23 to play.

 Oliver Lorraine ties it at 27-27 with 1:23 left to play on a 26-yard FG.
 What a comeback by the Bulldogs.
 Down 17 entering the 4th Q, they have come back to tie it!
 CC: @central_jersey #NJFootball 🏈 pic.twitter.com/gYUKmJB2iB